 The plea bargain offered in your case depends on the amount stolen, the evidence against you, mitigating factors, rehabilitation, and restitution.

 The best outcomes occur when the evidence against you is weak.

 The evidence against you might be weak because your are innocent.
 However, even if you committed the crime, the evidence against you might be weak.
 Innocent or guilty, it's extremely important for your lawyer to understand the strength of the evidence against you.

-When the District Attorney goes to trial with weak evidence of grand larceny, your chance of acquittal increases.
+When the District Attorney goes to trial with weak evidence, your chance of acquittal increases.
 Pushing your case to trial against weak evidence sometimes leads to dismissal, and it sometimes leads to a better offer than would be the case if the evidence were strong.

 Going to trial against weak evidence, or threatening to go trial against weak evidence, is often a good tactic.